-With many people currently unable to visit physical stores due to pandemic restrictions, there’s never been a better time to build a website for e-commerce.
-If you’ve never built a website before, it can be difficult to know where to start.
-But in this article, we’ll discuss what’s required to launch your own online store.
+As a result of the changed world during the COVID-19 pandemic, many people are unable to visit physical stores.
+There’s never been a better time to build an ecommerce website, but if you’ve never built one before, it can be difficult to know where to start.

 Step 1: Create a plan

-You’ve come up with a great idea for selling something online and you can’t wait to see your ideas come to life.
-But if you want to ensure long-term success for your e-commerce project, you need a plan that will accurately describe your business and how it will run.
+So: you’ve got a great idea for selling something online, and you can’t wait to see this come to life.
+However, if you want to ensure long-term success for your ecommerce project, you need a plan that accurately describes your business and how it will run.

 - The product(s) you will sell

 - Inventory management

 - Managing returns

 You’ll need to know about these elements before building your site, because some will have a direct impact on the framework or technology you use to build it with.
 For example, if a supplier can only send product data in a certain format, you may need to choose a framework that supports importing that format.